Quality & Reliability Engineering

 - BS GPA (minimum): 3.0/4.0 for engineers (In India, first class); 3.2/4.0 for other math and science majors

 - GRE scores (average): Verbal 560; Quantitative 750; Analytical 690; Analytic Writing 4.0

 - TOEFL for International students (minimum): 575/233/writing 22, speaking 23, reading 21, listening 17

 Below you will find a list of the required prerequisite undergraduate courses.
-The courses are described in detail in Section 14 of the ISE (ISE needs to be spelled out) Graduate handbook.
+The courses are described in detail in Section 14 of the Industrial and Systems Engineering (ISE) Graduate handbook.